-74. The annual quota of trochus that may be taken under the authority is the quota stated on the authority.
+74. The annual quota of trochus for the fishery is 300 tonnes.

 Selling trochus

 75. The authority holder may sell trochus taken under the authority only to a buyer or the holder of another authority allowing the holder to buy trochus.